clooneyr/AlgorandTutorialLibrary/Smart-Contract-Deployment.md

 const algosdk = require('algosdk');
 ```

-Declare algod connection parameters, these will vary depending on your development environment setup, the following are defaults for a PrivateNode & Sanbox :
+Declare algod connection parameters, these will vary depending on your development environment setup, the following are defaults for a PrivateNode & Sandbox :

 ```
 algodAddress = "http://localhost:4001";